Particular/docs.particular.net/samples/azure/shared-host/sample.md

 <!-- import AzureSharedHosting_HostConfiguration -->

-NOTE: multi-host project can be used as an another endpoint as well, for simplicity of this sample it was solely used as a host.
+NOTE: multi-host project is used solely as a host for other endpoints

 ### HostCloudService project